knee-cola/SphereViewer/README.md

 * customizable via config
 	* can hide the triopod by displaying custom logo at the sphere bottom
 	* can display user instructions (PNG image)
-	* supports UV mapping customization
 * works on desktop and mobile browsers
-* image preloading for slower connection (only in "sphere" mode)
-	* displays spinner while loading images

 * texture can be provided in three different formats
 	* as spherical image as produced by Ricoh Theta/Google Street View ([equirectangular projection](http://wiki.panotools.org/Equirectangular_Projection))
 	* as serie of separate tile images ([rectilinear projection](http://wiki.panotools.org/Cubic_Projection))
 	* as tile atlas (single image containing all the tiles)
+* image preloading for slower connection (only in "sphere" mode)
+	* displays spinner while loading images
+* advance feature support
-* supports conversion of spherical textures into a cubical one (equirectangular-2-rectilinear)
+	* conversion of spherical textures into a cubical one (equirectangular-2-rectilinear)
+	* custom UV mapping
 * supports vanilla JavaScript and AMD

 ## Live Demo